TheDarweesh/cse15l-lab-reports/lab-report-1-week-1.md

 ---

 ## **Setting up a SSH key**
-### The SSH key is used to make logging into the remote server quicker.
+### The ssh key is used to make logging into the remote server quicker.
 This is especially useful and convienient if multiple files are being transferred in one session with changes.

 ### 1) Make sure you are using the local machine terminal.
 First type in:
 > ssh-keygen